HtetLinMaung/starless-server/README.md

 };
 ```

-> <b>Note</b> building express style function to lambda and azure function is not supported.
+> <b>Note</b> Express next middleware function is not supported in serverless functions.

 Express router is also supported because it internally used express middleware.